 Child Abuse Prevention Training and ResourcesInformation on training and reporting requirements for mandated reporters, training guides and model practices for parents, families, and administrators, and technical assistance to promote child well-being and protection from abuse.

 Online Child Abuse Mandated Reporter Training

-Reporting Guidelines & Procedures
+Reporting Guidelines and Procedures for Mandated Reporters

-Child Abuse Reporting Procedures for Parents and Guardians
+Child Abuse Reporting Procedures for Parents and Guardians (English)

-Available Translations of Child Abuse Reporting Procedures for Parents and Guardians
+Available translations of Child Abuse Reporting Procedures for Parents and Guardians

 California Penal Code Section 11165.7